 The business activities of SMI Taiwan have changed significantly since 2005.
 In the past, the majority of SMI Taiwan sales were to Taiwanese module maker customers; in 2012 the majority of SMI Taiwan sales were to international OEMs.
 We believe this trend is not temporary because a fast growing and increasingly large and material source of SMI Taiwan's sales are from SSD and embedded memory products, and these products are predominately sold to international OEM customers.
 The significance of SMI Taiwan's other products, primarily card and USB flash drive controller products, has been declining and will continue to decline due to the maturity of their markets, and a majority of these products are now sold to non-Taiwan-based customers.
 SMI Taiwan's cash flow, sales price, sales markets, expenses, financing and intercompany transactions are now primarily U.S. dollar-based.
 Economic facts and circumstances, as well as functional currency analysis support our determination that the U.S. dollar has become the functional currency of SMI Taiwan as of January 1, 2012.
-As from January 1, 2012, we have reported our consolidated results in U.S. dollars, and we have recasted our historical financial statements included in this Form 20-F from the NT dollar to the U.S. dollar.
-Items on our historical balance sheet and income statement were converted from the NT dollar to the U.S. dollars at the following rates:
+As from January 1, 2012, we have reported our consolidated results in U.S. dollars, and we have recasted our historical financial statements included in this Form 20-F from the NT dollar to the U.S. dollars at the following rates: